Trending Topics

 Sleep deprivation, black/white thinking, doomsday predictions, a sense of injustice and betrayal, the need to exact vengeance, reliving an event, bad dreams, loss of short-term memory and sexual dysfunction are but a few of the symptoms and all are treatable.

 The most important rule of all when seeking treatment for your spouse?
 Include yourself.
-The majority of those being treated for PTSD admit to lying to their mental health team; you are the one that knows what is really going on, even if you don’t know why so insist on being part of the team.
+The majority of those being treated for PTSD admit to lying to their mental health team; you are the one who knows what is going on, even if you don’t know why so insist on being part of the team.

 Don’t underestimate the impact of PTSD on you and your family.
 It is a treatable injury, not a life sentence.
 There is no need to live a life of quiet desperation or find yourself divorced from the love of your life.